 Brunei’s rice production has been relatively stagnant over the past three years, staying within the range of 1,500 tonnes.
 The country continues to require over 30,000 tonnes of rice imported from its ASEAN neighbours annually.

 However, the minister is confident self-sufficiency can increase from five to 10% by next year by optimising the existing 1,000 hectares being actively farmed – only half which has access to irrigation.

-This includes planting new strains and the upgrading expanding the capacity of the Imang Dam which supplies water to nine rice fields in Brunei-Muara.
+This includes planting new strains and expanding the capacity of the Imang Dam which supplies water to nine rice fields in Brunei-Muara.

 “We can open more sites (for rice farming) but we would have to sacrifice more of our rainforest… the best way (forward) is to (maximize) the yield at current sites (before considering new sites),” said the minister.